-3.12.1 Development proposals are generally best determined locally by planning authorities which know their area, its needs and sensitivities.
-The Welsh Ministers do not interfere with local planning authorities' jurisdiction unless it is necessary to do so.
-The Welsh Ministers' powers to 'call in' planning applications are used selectively.
-Each application is looked at individually.
+3.7.3 In certain instances, the Welsh Ministers may 'call in' planning applications for their own determination.
+These powers are used selectively and each application is looked at individually.
 Call in is generally only considered appropriate where an application raises planning issues of more than local importance.
 It could be considered appropriate, for example, in the case of proposals that:

-- are in conflict with national planning policies; - could have wide effects beyond their immediate locality; - may give rise to substantial controversy beyond the immediate locality; - are likely significantly to affect sites of scientific, nature conservation or historic interest or areas of landscape importance;

-- raise issues of national security; or - raise novel planning issues.
+- are in conflict with national planning policies; - could have wide effects beyond their immediate locality; - may give rise to substantial controversy beyond the immediate locality; - are likely significantly to affect sites of scientific, nature conservation or historic interest or areas of landscape importance; - raise issues of national security; or - raise novel planning issues.

-3.12.2 Local planning authorities must refer to the Welsh Ministers, in accordance with the provisions of the 201232 and 201533 Notification Directions, applications which they do not propose to refuse for 6 categories of development:
+3.7.4 Local planning authorities must refer to the Welsh Ministers, in accordance with the provisions of the Notification Directions, applications which they do not propose to refuse for the following categories of development:

-- a) Flood Risk Area Development, incorporating emergency services or highly vulnerable development (10 or more dwellings for residential schemes), where the entire site is within flood zone C2; - b) Significant Residential Development residential development of more than 150 units or residential development on more than 6 hectares of land, not in accordance with the provisions of the development plan in force in the area; - c) Minerals Development development consisting of or including the winning and working of minerals on new sites or extensions to existing sites, not in accordance with the provisions of the development plan in force in the area; - d) Waste Development development which is intended for use wholly or mainly for the deposit of waste into or on to land, not in accordance with the provisions of the development plan in force in the area; - e) Aggregates Development in National Parks and Areas of Outstanding Natural Beauty development involving the extraction of aggregates on new sites or extensions to existing sites in these statutorily designated areas; - f) Unconventional Oil and Gas Development development involving the onshore exploration, appraisal or production of coal bed methane or shale oil or gas using unconventional extraction techniques, including hydraulic fracturing (but does not include the making of exploratory boreholes which do not involve the carrying out of such unconventional extraction techniques).
+- a) Flood Risk Area Development, incorporating emergency services or highly vulnerable development (10 or more dwellings for residential schemes), where the entire site is within flood zone C2; - b) Significant Residential Development residential development of more than 150 units or residential development on more than 6 hectares of land, not in accordance with the provisions of the development plan in force in the area; - c) Minerals Development development consisting of or including the winning and working of minerals on new sites or extensions to existing sites, not in accordance with the provisions of the development plan in force in the area; - d) Waste Development development which is intended for use wholly or mainly for the deposit of waste into or on to land, not in accordance with the provisions of the development plan in force in the area; - e) Aggregates Development in National Parks and Areas of Outstanding Natural Beauty development involving the extraction of aggregates on new sites or extensions to existing sites in these statutorily designated areas; - f) Unconventional Oil and Gas Development development involving the onshore exploration, appraisal or production of coal bed methane or shale oil or gas using unconventional extraction techniques, including hydraulic fracturing (but does not include the making of exploratory boreholes which do not involve the carrying out of such unconventional extraction techniques);